-ACCESSORY STRUCTURE: A structure detached from a principal building, fifteen feet or less in height, located on the same lot and customarily incidental and subordinate to the principal building or use.
+ACCESSORY STRUCTURE: A roofed structure, requiring a building permit, attached or detached from a principal building, eighteen (18) feet or less in height, located on the same lot and customarily incidental and subordinate to the principal building or use.
+Accessory structure(s) includes use as gyms, bars, pool houses, animal containment structures, and detached decks with overhead covering, etc.